Talus Pay Overview

 Talus Pay Statement Analyzer

 Find hidden fees, pricing errors, and overcharges in your Talus Pay merchant account statement.
 Not with Talus Pay?
-That's ok, we can find excessive fees in any statement.
-In fact, We've found $777,476 in hidden fees in 2019 already!
+That's ok, we can find excessive fees in any credit card processing statement.
+We've already found $1,156,834 in hidden fees this year!
 Submit a recent statement to try it out for free!